onemanlingo/AI-driven-multi-Asset-Trading-Strategy/README.md

 # AI-Driven Multi-Asset Trading Strategy

-A robust, modular, and extensible platform for research and live-trading of multi-asset portfolios using technical analysis, machine learning, and dynamic risk management.
+A robust, modular, and extensible platform for research and simulation of multi-asset portfolios using technical analysis, machine learning, and dynamic risk management.

+> **Disclaimer:** This code is experimental and provided for research and educational purposes only.
+It is not intended for use with real money or in live trading environments.
+Use at your own risk.

 ## Key Features
 - **Data Coverage:** Stocks, indices, and forex (configurable via `tickers.json` and `index.json`).